-Mara Nyika is the latest addition to the property portfolio of Great Plains, a company that owns and runs some superb safari camps and lodges across Kenya, Botswana, and Zimbabwe.
+Mara Nyika is listed in the property portfolio of Great Plains, a company that owns and runs some superb safari camps and lodges across Kenya, Botswana, and Zimbabwe.
 Great Plains prides itself on conservation tourism, ensuring that the areas in which it operates are very well cared for.
-We’re delighted that the Maasai Mara’s Naboisho Conservancy is set to benefit too.
-Accommodation will be booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and all scheduled activities.
-The camp will be open all year round.
+Since the camp’s opening, the Maasai Mara’s Naboisho Conservancy has certainly benefited from guest stays.
+Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and all scheduled activities.
+The camp is open all year round.

 ACCESS & LOCATION:

-The camp will be accessed via road transfer from the Ol Seki airstrip.
-It’s situated within the Naboisho Conservancy, which lies to the north-east of the Maasai Mara National Reserve.
+The camp is accessed via road transfer from the Ol Seki airstrip.
+It’s situated within the Naboisho Conservancy, an area comprising over 20,000 hectares to the north-east of the Maasai Mara National Reserve.

 ACCOMMODATION & FACILITIES AT MARA NYIKA: